csebuetnlp/CrossSum/README.md

 ***Disclaimer: You must agree to the [license](#license) and terms of use before using the dataset.***

 We are currently releasing a preliminary version of the dataset which has been used for the experiments in the paper.
-Currently the dataset contains a good amount of data leakage.
+Currently the dataset contains a good amount of data leakage from the training set to the evaluation sets.
 We will release a cleaner version of the dataset shortly.

 An example article-summary pair from the `Japanese-Bengali` pair of the ***CrossSum*** dataset with corresponding English translations is given below: